bryanpaget/welcome-message/README.md

 AAW is a flexible platform for data analysis and machine learning, featuring:

-  - Languages: Python, R, Julia
+  - 📜 Languages: Python, R, Julia
-  - ⌨ Development environments: VS Code, R Studio, Jupyter Notebooks
+  - 🧮 Development environments: VS Code, R Studio, Jupyter Notebooks
-  - 🖥️🐧 Linux virtual desktop, for additional tools (OpenM++, QGIS etc...)
+  - 🐧 Linux virtual desktops for additional tools (🧬 OpenM++, 🌏 QGIS etc.)

 If you would like an Onboarding/Quick Demo session or require any help or have any questions, please do not hesitate to reach out through our [Slack Support Channel](https://statcan-aaw.slack.com).